Video of sparks points to Eaton Fire’s origins, lawsuit says

 And a group of companies including Hawaiian Electric settled for $4 billion with residents for the businesses’ role in the 2023 Lahaina fire.

-CNN’s Elizabeth Wolfe, Lauren Mascarenhas and Paul P. Murphy contributed to this report
+CNN’s Matthew J. Friedman, Elizabeth Wolfe, Lauren Mascarenhas and Paul P. Murphy contributed to this report

 The-CNN-Wire